.

-Quick List: How to Compress PDFs to 1 MB and Lower
+How to Compress PDFs to 1 MB and Lower.

 2. Select a PDF.
-Choose the PDF you want to compress, then Select your file or Drag and Drop it into the drop zone.
+Choose the PDF you want to compress, then Select your file.
+Or, Drag and Drop your file into the drop zone.

 4. Download.
 Once that’s done, simply Download your PDF from the webpage.

-There are a variety of ways to compress PDF files for email and file storage, depending on the system and tools you have at your disposal.
-You should also keep in mind that the more you compress a file, the more the quality may be reduced.
+There are various ways to compress PDF files for email and file storage, depending on the system and tools you have at your disposal.
+Knowing this can be handy if you need to reduce file sizes quickly to save, upload or share.

 1. Open your file in Adobe Acrobat.